Lumiere: A Space-Time Diffusion Model for Video Generation: Societal Impact

 \section{Societal Impact}

-Our primary goal in this work is to enable novice users to generate visual content in an creative and flexible way.
-However, there is a risk of misuse for creating fake or harmful content with our technology, and we believe that it is crucial to develop and apply tools for detecting biases and malicious use cases in order to ensure a safe and fair use.

-\paragraph{Acknowledgments} We would like to thank Miki Rubinstein, Amit Raj, Ronny Votel, Orly Liba, Bryan Seybold, David Ross, Guanghui Liu, Dan Goldman, Hartwig Adam, Xuhui Jia, Xiuye Gu, Rachel Hornung, Oran Lang and Jess Gallegos for their collaboration, helpful discussions, feedback and support.
+Our primary goal in this work is to enable novice users to generate visual content in a creative and flexible way.
+However, there is a risk of misuse for creating fake or harmful content with our technology, and we believe that it is crucial to develop and apply tools for detecting biases and malicious use cases in order to ensure a safe and fair use. \paragraph{Acknowledgments} We would like to thank Ronny Votel, Orly Liba, Hamid Mohammadi, April Lehman, Bryan Seybold, David Ross, Dan Goldman, Hartwig Adam, Xuhui Jia, Xiuye Gu, Mehek Sharma, Rachel Hornung, Oran Lang, Jess Gallegos, William T. Freeman and David Salesin for their collaboration, helpful discussions, feedback and support.
 We thank owners of images and videos used in our experiments for sharing their valuable assets (attributions can be found in our webpage).